Motion#

 move active?#

-True – The Hornet is currently moving.
+True — The drone is currently using a move block.

-False – The Hornet is not moving.
+False — The drone is not currently using a move block.

 <move active?>